Washington County Public Health & Environment will begin accepting Water Test samples at the Government Center in Stillwater.

 Well Water Testing Services

 Private well water users should test their water regularly to ensure clean water.
-The Minnesota Department of Health (MDH) recommends well users test their water annually for coliform bacteria, and every other year for nitrates.
-If there is a new infant in the home, the water should also be tested for nitrates.
+The Minnesota Department of Health (MDH) recommends well users test their water for coliform bacteria, nitrate, arsenic, lead, and manganese.
 The Department of Public Health and Environment provides well water testing services to county residents for a modest fee.

-To order a test kit, call or email the department.
-All water to be tested must be in the container provided.

 To order a test kit contact the department by calling 651-430-6655 or by email.
 The following fees must be paid when you submit your sample to the department.
 All test fees are subject to change.